 Although radio transmission does not bend around the surface of the earth Radiofrequency technology can be combined with satellites to provide communication across a longer distance.
 Satellites have now become an integral part of the worldwide communication system.
 It is nothing more than a microwave radio relay station.

 They have the capability of a direct line of sight path and almost the earth’s entire surface. so, they can transmit high-speed microwave or radio signals to the transmitters on the ground (earth).

 A ground station on one side of the ocean transmits a signal to the satellite.
 Which then sends the signal to a ground station on the other side.

 A single satellite usually contains multiple transponders devices that consist of a radio receiver and transmitter that operate independently typically six to twelve.
 Each transponder uses a different radio frequency, making it possible for multiple communications to proceed simultaneously.

 This uses satellites orbiting 22000 miles above the earth for transmitting the data from relaying station at one end of the globe to the receiving station at the other end of the globe, it accounts for most long-distance international communication.

 The wireless remote controls used with appliances such as televisions and stereos communicate with infrared transmissions.
 Infrared is limited to a small area (e.g a single room) and usually requires that the transmitter be pointed tower the receiver.

-For example, it is possible to equip a large room with a single infrared connection that provides network access to all computer in the room.
+For example, it is possible to equip a large room with a single infrared connection that provides network access to all computers in the room.
 Computers can remain in contact with the network while they are moved within the room infrared networks are especially convenient for small portable computers because infrared offers the advantages of wireless communications without requiring the use of antennas.

-Bluetooth wireless technology uses a globally available frequency band 2.4 GHz for worldwide compatibility with the 10-meter range.
+Bluetooth wireless technology uses a globally available frequency band of 2.4 GHz for worldwide compatibility with the 10-meter range.